MOEAFramework/JMetal-Plugin/README.md

     <groupId>org.moeaframework</groupId>
     <artifactId>jmetal-plugin</artifactId>
     <version>6.2.3</version>
-    <type>jar</type>
-    <classifier>jar-with-dependencies</classifier>
 </dependency>
 ```

-This references the `jar-with-dependencies` to ensure the appropriate JMetal version is included.
-You may also remove this
-classifier to use the regular `jar` file.

-If not using Maven, download and add the `.jar` file from the [Releases](https://github.com/MOEAFramework/JMetal-Plugin/releases) page
+Otherwise, download and add the `.jar` file from the [Releases](https://github.com/MOEAFramework/JMetal-Plugin/releases) page
 to the classpath, which is typically the `MOEAFramework/lib/` folder.
+Note we also publish a `-jar-with-dependencies`
+version that includes the appropriate version of JMetal.

 ## Supported Versions